-The SSCOII Rate, a tariff belonging to ENO, is designed to address certain adjustments ancillary to the financing transaction.
-The SSCOII Rate reflects the benefits to customers relating to the tax effects of the incurrence of system restoration costs, as well as other potential tax savings, and other storm related ratepayer benefits, and as such, is not an asset of the LURC and does not relate to the PPR.
-These benefits are authorized in Resolution No. R-22-437.
+The Securitized Storm Cost Offset Rider II ("Rider SSCOII"), a tariff belonging to ENO, is designed to address any adjustments or effects related to the financing and/or storm recovery process.
+The Financing Order provides that ENO is authorized to reflect in Rider SSCOII the benefits to customers relating to the accumulated deferred income tax effects from the incurrence of Council-certified costs in restoring service after Hurricane Ida, as well as other adjustments, and as such, is not an asset of the LURC and does not relate to the PPR.